DeeVerma1/Reddit-NLP/README.md

 ### Unique words in each subreddit

 Plot below shows count of unique words in each subreddit.
-It is to be noted that out of about 28,256 total words, 10,998 are unique to AskScience and 9842 are unique to AskEngineers, and about 7416 are common.
+It is to be noted that out of about 28,256 total words, **10,998 are unique to AskScience and 9842 are unique to AskEngineers**, and about 7416 are common.

 It is also to be noted that there was much more text (title and self-text) from AskEngineering compared to AskScience but we have more unique words for AskScience than AskEngineers.
 This maybe because Science in general contains different fields that include Biology, Physics, Chemistry, Astronomy and Earth Science etc. Engineering is more applied mathematics and science.

 Figure 6